Flights within Europe

 This group not only covers German airline Lufthansa, but also its subsidiary airlines including Eurowings, Brussels Airlines, SunExpress, SWISS, Air Dolomiti and Austrian Airlines.
 Lufthansa itself flies to over 80 countries across Asia, Africa, Europe and the Americas.
 The whole group flew an impressive 142.3 million passengers in 2018.

-Ryanair is famed for being Ireland’s low-cost carrier, offering cheap flights to locations across Europe.
+Ryanair is famed for being Ireland’s low-cost carrier, offering cheap flights to Europe.
 The airline provides a great option for cheap travel around Europe, as it currently flies to many countries in Europe, as well as destinations in North Africa and the Middle East.
-It is currently the largest budget airline in Europe, according to the number of passengers carried, and also the largest airline in the world according to the number of routes it serves.
+It is currently the largest cheap airline within Europe, according to the number of passengers carried, and also the largest airline in the world according to the number of routes it serves.

 International Airlines Group (IAG)